ropensci/roweb3/content/blog/2024-06-25-collaboration-networks/index.en.md

   - blog
 tags:
   - Community
+  - networks
+  - social network analysis
+  - community-manager-tools
 description:

 ---

-In June 2022 I become rOpenSci Community Manager.
-To do a good job in the role it is essential to know your community, so as soon I started I digged in reading our documentation, learning our processes and their metrics, making interviews with team-mates and community members.
+In June 2022 I (Yani) become the rOpenSci Community Manager.
+To do a good job in this kind of role it is essential to know your community, so as soon I started I dug in: reading our documentation, learning our processes and their metrics, and conducting interviews with team-mates and community members.

-In my previews experience working with scientific and technological communities of practice, I used a tool called Social Network Analysis to understand the interaction of the members and plan strategies around the activities.
+In my previous experience working with scientific and technological communities of practice, I had used a tool called Social Network Analysis to understand the interaction of the members and plan strategies around the activities.
+This served me well and I was looking forward to applying it to the rOpenSci community

-This blog post present how we have been using this tool for the management of the rOpenSci community.
+In this blog post we present how we have used this tool to better understand and manage the rOpenSci community.

-## Community of Practice and Community Manager
+## Community of practice and community manager

-A community manager in the context of a STEM community of practice is a person that facilitates the activities of the community and the interaction with their members.
-Have responsibilities over task in technical, interpersonal, communication, program management and program development aspect.
+In the context of a STEM community of practice, a community manager is someone who facilitates community activities and interactions among members.
+A community manager has responsibilities for tasks with technical, interpersonal, communication, program management and program development aspects.

-> A community of practice is a group of people who **share a passion** for something that they **know how to do**, and who **interact regularly** in order to **learn how to do it better** -- _Etienne Wenger_
+> A community of practice is a group of people who **share a passion** for something that they **know how to do**, and who **interact regularly** in order to **learn how to do it better**
+<span style="float:right"> -- <em>Etienne Wenger</em></span>

 > A Community Manager **facilitates** the **activities** of a community and the **interactions** between **community members.**
-Community management may be considered as _“in-reach”_ rather than _“outreach”_ or public engagement. - CSCCE
+Community management may be considered as _“in-reach”_ rather than _“outreach”_ or public engagement.
+<span style="float:right"> -- <em>CSCCE</em></span>

 rOpenSci is a community of practice and our passion is to build tools, resources, and social and technical infrastructure to enable open and reproducible research using R. We interact regularly in different activities and spaces in order to learn how to do it better.

-## Community Iteractions and Connectivity
+## Community interactions and connectivity

-rOpenSci records a lot of data and generates statistics and summaries, for example, how many packages we reviewed, how many blog posts we wrote, how many community calls we organized and how many people came.
+rOpenSci keeps track of many metrics relating to the health and enthusiasm of our community.
+For example, how many packages we reviewed, how many blog posts we wrote, how many community calls we organized and how many people came.
 This are very useful and show us an overal idea of our community and our activities.

-Now, communities are built on connections, and those summaries and number don't give us many information about the growth and strength of professional and interpersonal connections in our community.
+However, communities are built on connections, and those summaries and number don't give us much information about the growth and strength of professional and interpersonal connections in our community.

-Know our community connectivity is useful to __plan targeted__ and __effective interventions__ to:
+If we understand the connectivity in our community we can __plan targeted__ and __effective interventions__ to:

 - improve collaborations.
 - improve information flow.